Dr Tracey Chantler

 In post-doctoral work I have studied the role and value of recicprocal monitoring in clinical trials, and have been part of a multi-disciplinary research team are developing a mobile health self-monitoring system for patients with heart failure.
 As part of this research I conducted home visits, to observe how patients were integrating use of this system into their daily lives, and do talk to them about their experiences of adopting technology for self-monitoring.

-I teach on the Principles of Social Research (PSR) and the Medical Anthropology for Public Health modules, and co-edited the 2nd edition of the PSR text book.
+I am the deputy module organizer for the distance learning Medical Anthropology in Public Health module and I co-edited the 2nd edition of the Principles of Social Research module text book.
 I supervise Masters and PhD students.

 I am also co-author of the following open access training rescource: